-The Building Local Industry Policy seeks to ensure that competitive local industry receives full, fair and reasonable opportunity to participate in the State’s major public and private sector projects.
+The Building Local Industry Policy seeks to ensure that competitive local industry receives full, fair and reasonable opportunity to participate in the State’s major private sector projects.

 To support the Policy’s administration, a suggested template has been prepared.
 Project proponents can modify this template, but must address all relevant headings.

 The WA Government requires that project proponents report on contracting outcomes.
 These reports are required every six months and at practical completion, unless agreed otherwise.